djourd1/trainR2022/content/en/tidyverse/Chapter1/01RowsandColumns.md

 ## Select columns/variables {#subsetting-columns}

-When you have a large survey with many variables, you may want to extract  variables specific to a particular type of analysis.
+When you have a large survey with many variables, you may want to work only with the variables needed for your analysis.

-The function `select()` will allow you to create a subset of variables based on their names.
+The function `select()` will allow you to create a subset of variables.

-### column positions
+### Column positions
 A first approach is to list the column positions.